 Deluxe Room – 1 King (Room 306)

 My room was directly next to the elevator which was awesome for a one night stay.
 In that case, I didn’t have to carry all my bags upstairs and then down a long hallway.
-Once I opened the doors a spacious and wide open room presented itself to me.
+Once I opened the doors a spacious and wide-open room presented itself to me.
 The name “Deluxe” was no joke in regards to the size.
 The center of the room is big and wide open.
 Perfect to store your gear, if you don’t want to leave it in the car.

 On the right side of the room is the King Bed with a stuffed wolf on top of it which you were able to buy.
 I guess this is a good selling pitch if you come with small children.
 They will take it and want to have it, and you as parents probably have no way to get out of this. 😉

 Each side of the bed had a small nightstand and a reading lamp.
 Further along, the same wall is a sofa.
-Adjacent to the bed is a 33″ flat screen TV on a closet with a coffee maker next to it.
+Adjacent to the bed is a 33″ flat screen TV on top of a closet with a coffee maker next to it.
 On the same site of the room is a small kitchenette with a sink, microwave, and a well-sized refrigerator.

 On the far side of the room is a window with a few out to the back of the hotel property.
 You can see the neighboring buildings and the parking lot below but no real scenic views.
 Next to the window is a small desk to set up your laptop if you need too followed by a full-size closet.
 The door doubles also as a dressing mirror.
 Inside are the usual things: Iron and ironing board, extra blankets, hangers, luggage stand and the bag and paperwork for laundry.

-Next, to that, you have a door leading to the bathroom with a vanity and mirror to the right side, the bathtub-shower combination to the left and the toilet in the middle against the wall.
+Next, to that, you have a door leading to the bathroom with a vanity and mirror to the right side, the bathtub-shower combination to the left, and the toilet in the middle against the wall.

 Overall a great room with a very comfortable bed.
 Plenty of power outlets were also provided atop each nightstand to charge your mobile devices.

 This Yellowstone Park Hotel is a great base camp for your exploration of Yellowstone National Park and all the other beauties of nature nearby.
 However, this hotel is closed for the season every year from about mid-October to mid-April.
 I stayed there the last night before the hotel closed for the season.
 During my long wait time before I got checked in, I had enough time to check out the lobby area.
 The lobby is rather small but offers a few chairs to sit down and unwind.
 In a corner, next to the main entrance, is the business center hidden.
-Not easy to spot, if you don’t know its there.
+Not easy to spot, if you don’t know it’s there.
 The lobby also has a view of the indoor swimming pool.

 A great amenity is the free laundry service.
-Even tho the machines look like coin-operated, but you don’t have to use coins anymore.
+Even tho the machines look coin-operated, but you don’t have to use coins anymore.
 They are free of charge.
 You only need to buy the detergent in case you don’t bring your own.
 Inside the laundry room is a sign with the opening hours from 9 a.m. until 10 p.m.
 However, the little piece of info paper which comes with your room key shows the opening hours of the laundry facility from 10 a.m. until 10 p.m.
 So if you stay here, make sure you bring some detergent and for a longer stay, you can buy some in town.
 Next to the laundry room are a snack and soda vending machine.
 Just down the little hallway behind the elevators, you find another room with the small fitness center in there.
 The selection of equipment is very limited but you can get some kind of a workout done.

 A small market is located next to the Front Desk, just adjacent to the entrance door to the breakfast room.
 Also, take a stroll through the hallways of the hotel.
 You will find historic photos from Yellowstone and it’s vicinity hanging on the wall.